CAR and CDR: Other computer languages

-Many languages (particularly functional languages and languages influenced by the functional paradigm) use a singly linked list as a basic data structure, and provide primitives or functions similar to car and cdr.
+Many languages (particularly functional languages and languages influenced by the functional paradigm) use a singly linked list as a basic data structure, and provide primitives or functions similar to "car" and "cdr".
 These are named variously first and rest, head and tail, etc. In Lisp, however, the cons cell is not used only to build linked lists but also to build pair and nested pair structures, i.e. the cdr of a cons cell need not be a list.
 In this case, most other languages provide different primitives as they typically distinguish pair structures from list structures either typefully or semantically.
 Particularly in typed languages, lists, pairs, and trees will all have different accessor functions with different type signatures: in Haskell, for example, car and cdr become fst and snd when dealing with a pair type.
 Exact analogues of car and cdr are thus rare in other languages.
 Clojure uses first instead of car and next or rest instead of cdr.
+Logo, on the other hand, uses first instead of car and butfirst instead of cdr.